What is Phishing?

 If you are receiving an email from The University of Alabama, the from email address should be from @ua.edu, not @yahoo or @gmail.
 Similarly, if you receive an email from a private company, the email address should reflect the company.
 For example, if you receive a tracking notification email from UPS, the email should be from @ups.com.

-Phishy emails typically include a link.
-The scammers want you to click on this link to provide your sensitive data.
+Phishing emails typically include a link or attachment.
+The scammers want you to click on the link to provide your sensitive data, or click on the attachment to download a malicious file.
 Beware!
-Do not immediately click on the link.
-First, hover over a link to see where it is taking you before you go.
-If you do not recognize the URL, do not click on the link.
+Do not immediately click on the link or attachment.
+First, hover over a link or attachment to see where it is taking you before you go.
+OIT has implemented Microsoft Safe Links to better block malicious links and attachments.

 Watch for poor spelling and grammar.